DominiqueBullard/javascript-web-random-api/README.md

 # javascript-web-random-api
 <h1> Random Dog Pictures.</h1>
 <p> So I'm making a random dog picture generator because the original api i wanted to use doesn't work anymore, so I went with dogs.
 At first when i added "get new dog" button, it would add a new picture on the page and not swap to a different photo(I'm writing this after the fact so i forgot how did it, part of me feel it was changing the getElementId another part feels it's the html).
-I wanted to have a popup dialog for the breeds but how it looked I'm not a fan of it.  </p>
+I wanted to have a popup dialog for the breeds but how it looked I'm not a fan of it.</p>

+<p>Button:css scan</p>